api3dao/slack-bots/README.md

 3. For the function to run, choose `postToSlack`.
 4. For the deployment, choose `Head`.
 5. For the event source, select `Time-driven`.
 6. Choose the frequency you'd like the script to run.
-For example, if you want it to run every Monday, select "Week timer" and "Every Monday".
+To have the script run daily, select "Time-driven" and then "Day timer" to specify the time of day, ideally every morning (CET).
 7. Save the trigger.

+### 5. Ensure Bot Membership:

+- It's crucial that the bot is a member of the channel from which you're fetching the history.
+- In Slack, navigate to the desired channel and type `/invite @YourBotName` to ensure the bot is added to that channel.

 #### Note: